Nursing Home Injury Lawyers

 - Finances will be managed per nursing home agreement and the right to a quarterly account of activity if the facility has been given responsibility in writing

 - Be informed, both orally and in writing, of services available.
 This includes medical procedures, medications given, treatments and therapy provided

 - Established visiting hours and the right to privacy during these visits.
 If the resident is critically ill, visitors can be allowed at any time

 - The right to see the results of inspections of the facility

 - Prior notification of room or roommate changes and 30-day notice of relocation, as well as the right to challenge this notice

 - Residents will be moved to another facility or discharged only for nonpayment, the safety of others, or medical reasons

 Injuries in Maryland nursing homes can be caused by various actions or circumstances.
 These can range from the nursing home being understaffed, the staff being inadequately trained, improper monitoring, nursing home malpractice and gross negligence.
 Injuries can be:

-Assault including sexual assault, physical assault as well as emotional and psychological abuse
+Assault including sexual assault, physical assault, verbal assault as well as emotional, mental and psychological abuse

 Breach of contract meaning the long term care facility or nursing home broke the written agreement signed by all parties prior to your loved one entering the home and provided an inadequate level of care and your loved one suffered emotional, mental, physical and psychological injuries as a result OR they experienced economic and financial losses as a result of financial exploitation